This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Museum of Islamic Art new collections

-• Over 1,000 objects are newly acquired and never-before-seen works of art.
+• over 1,000 objects are newly acquired and never-before-seen works of art.

-• A new section that features Islam in Southeast Asia will explore the relationships between different cultures and ideas across the Islamic world.
+• a new section that features Islam in Southeast Asia will explore the relationships between different cultures and ideas across the Islamic world.

 • ‘Baghdad: Eye’s Delight’ exhibition (26 October to 25 February) will introduce the influential city and its heritage.

-• The new and restored wooden interior of the Damascus Room (19th century) highlights different aspects of Ottoman life.
+• the new and restored wooden interior of the Damascus Room (19th century) highlights different aspects of Ottoman life.

 Visitors will also find a new space dedicated to the making of the Museum and an immersive gallery for them to learn more about what inspired its architecture.
 The Museum’s prized artefacts, including the Franchetti Tapestry, the Blue Quran, the Varanasi necklace, the Cavour Vase and the Ramayana manuscript, will be accommodated in the first gallery on the second floor.